32 Avenue of the Americas: Architecture

 32 Avenue of the Americas is 27 stories and 549 ft tall; this height includes two 120 ft spires added to the original 429 ft height.
 It is located in the Tribeca neighborhood of Lower Manhattan.
 It occupies a trapezoidal city block bounded by Sixth Avenue (officially Avenue of the Americas) to the west, Walker Street to the south, Church Street to the east, and Lispenard Street to the north.
 The Walker and Lispenard Street sides are parallel to each other and perpendicular to the Church Street side.
 The Sixth Avenue side runs diagonally, intersecting both Lispenard and Walker Streets.

 The building was designed by Ralph Walker of Voorhees, Gmelin and Walker in the Art Deco style.
-32 Avenue of the Americas was the fifth Art Deco building in the New York City area that Walker designed, after the Barclay–Vesey Building (1927), New Jersey Bell Headquarters Building (1929), 60 Hudson Street (1930), and 1 Wall Street (1931).
+32 Avenue of the Americas was one of several Art Deco buildings in the New York City area that Walker designed, after the Barclay–Vesey Building (1927), New Jersey Bell Headquarters Building (1929), 60 Hudson Street (1930), and 1 Wall Street and 101 Willoughby Street (1931).
 It was also the last major skyscraper Walker designed in Lower Manhattan.
 Within the New York City area, McKenzie, Voorhees & Gmelin designed numerous other buildings for AT&T or its affiliates during the same time span, and the firm had also previously built structures for AT&T elsewhere in New York state.
 32 Avenue of the Americas was one of several technologically advanced headquarters erected in the mid-20th century for communications and utility companies in the U.S. Its design program was mainly composed of woven motifs, because AT&T had described long-distance switchboard operators as "Weavers of Speech".